prateek0809/Data_Structures_in_C/README.md

-# Data_Structures_in_C
+# Data_Structures_in_C_and_C++

 Welcome to the Data_Structures_in_C repository!
-This repository contains various implementations of data structures in C. Each implementation is designed to demonstrate the core concepts and usage of different data structures.
+This repository contains various implementations of data structures and algorithms in C and C++.
+Each implementation is designed to demonstrate the core concepts and usage of different data structures.

 ## Table of Contents